kiwiirc/plugin-conference/README.md

 Note that the "secure" option enables JWT authentication, but will not work on Jitsi's public server.

-There is work being done to provide secure conference rooms between IRC channels and private messages.

 ### Extra configuration
 Jitsi Meet supports extra configuration to customise its interface and functions.
 You can configure these via the optional `interfaceConfigOverwrite` and `configOverwrite` config options.